problemsolvingfoundation/problemsolvingmindset/Qualities of a Problem Solver.md

-# Qualities of Problem Solving Mindset
+#  Qualities of a Problem Solver

 ## Purpose
 Every person wants to achieve something that gives them a reason for living.
 A "purpose" gives the motivation to endure all kinds of problems in one's path.